Skip to content

 White Adaptive Shoes by Cadense photographed from the top

-An upward curvature at the front of a shoe referred to as a “toe spring” can reduce the amount of work muscles need to perform to move the feet while walking.
-This may make walking more comfortable with CP.
+An upward curvature at the front of a shoe can reduce the amount of work muscles must perform during walking.

 Soft cushioning for adaptive shoes